RevoU-FSSE-2/week-6-sanhendrindp/README.md

     <img src="images/installing/9.PNG" width="450">
 </p>

-8. You can also verify your Docker Desktop installation using command **wsl --set-default-version 2**.
+8. You can also verify your Docker Desktop installation using command **docker --version**.

 <p align="center">
     <img src="images/installing/10.PNG" width="500">
 </p>

+# Dockerize Node.js Project

+To dockerize project, we need to build docker image.
+Docker image is a file used to execute code in a docker container, which is in this case, we need Node.js image.

+To build docker image, we need to create Dockerfile inside our code.